couasnonanais/seasonality_risk/README.md

 # seasonality_risk
-Code and data for manuscript "Seasonal Dependence between Rainfall and Sea Levels Modulates Flood Risk in Ho Chi Minh City" by Couasnon et al (in review)
+Code and data for manuscript "A flood risk framework capturing the seasonality of and dependence between rainfall and sea levels – an application to Ho Chi Minh City, Vietnam" by Couasnon et al (in review)